 |198th Anniversary of the Bloodiest Battle in Texas History|

-The public is invited to attend our 15th annual ceremony commemorating the Battle of Medina, this being the 202nd anniversary of the bloodiest battle in Texas history!
+The public is invited to attend our 16th annual ceremony commemorating the Battle of Medina, this being the 203rd anniversary of the bloodiest battle in Texas history!
 The Battle of Medina occurred on August 18, 1813 between the Royal Spanish Army and the Republican Army of the North when between 800 and 1,300 Americans, Tejanos, Indians, and Spanish soldiers died in this all but forgotten battle which historians have named the Gutierrez-Magee Expedition.
-Since August 18th is on Thursday this year, we will hold our normal commemorative ceremony beginning at 10:00 a.m. on Saturday, August 15, 2015 under the large Oak trees on Old Applewhite Road.
+Since August 18th is on Thursday this year, we will hold our normal commemorative ceremony beginning at 10:00 a.m. on Saturday, August 15, 2016 under the large Oak trees on Old Applewhite Road.
 We will have a Color Guard representing the U.S.A., Spain, Texas, and Mexico, plus descendants of the men who fought and died in this battle.
-Due to the heat, we will try to keep this ceremony as short as possible, and adjourn to the nice cool meeting room at the First Baptist Church located at 400 North Reed Street in Pleasanton, Texas, for an afternoon seminar beginning at 1:00 p.m. on Saturday 5afternoon, August 15, 2014, courtesy of Barbara Westbrook, Atascosa County Historical Commission Chairman.
+Due to the heat, we will try to keep this ceremony as short as possible, and adjourn to the nice cool meeting room at the Atascosa County Leming Annex (Old Leming School) located at 25 E. 5th Street in Leming, Texas, for an afternoon seminar beginning at 1:00 p.m. on Saturday afternoon, August 20, 2016, courtesy of Barbara Westbrook, Atascosa County Historical Commission Chairman.

-Our featured speakers this year include Caroline Castillo Crimm, Ph.D., Professor of History at Sam Houston State University History Department.
-Dr. Crimm spoke last year at the 201st Anniversary seminar, and you will not want to miss what she has to say about this all but forgotten event in Texas history.
-Dr. Bill O’Neal, the Texas State Historian, appointed by Governor Perry, who will speak on the Gutierrez-Magee Expedition.
-Al McGraw will be back this year and will discuss the historic pattern of Spanish colonial ranchos, river crossings, and early roads.
-Jessie Villarreal will bring his second book that discusses the Tejanos involved in events in Texas that connect to the American Revolution.
-We always invite representatives of both the Texas General Land Office and the Texas Historical Commission, and William McWhorter will tell us what the THC has done this past year.
-I have invited Dan Arellano, who has organized the Battle of Medina Association, to tell us what he has been doing this past year.
-Doc L’Herisson from Louisiana will speak again this year and tell us what he has found about the men from Louisiana who came to fight in Texas.
-We always invite award winning author Robert Thonhoff, Teacher, Administrator, and County Judge, who spent years researching this all but forgotten battle.
-However, due to health reasons, Professor Thonhoff probably will not be able to attend.
-If it were not for Bob Thonhoff most of us would not know about the Battle of Medina.
+Our speakers this year for the Saturday afternoon seminar include Caroline Castillo Crimm, Ph.D., Professor of History, Sam Houston State University.
+Dr. Crimm spoke at the 201st Anniversary seminar, and you will not want to miss what she has to say about this all but forgotten event in Texas history.
+Dr. Frank de la Tejas, the former Texas State Historian, appointed by Governor Perry, and head of the History Department at Texas State University will speak again on the Spanish Influence on Texas.
+Dr. Amy Porter, PhD, Professor of History, Texas A&M University San Antonio has been invited to speak.
+Al McGraw will be back this year to show us some of the archeological items he has found over the years.
+Jessie Villarreal will bring his second book on the Tejanos involved in the American Revolution, and we have asked Jessie to say a few words to us this year.
+Anthony Delgado, of the Canary Islands Descendants Association will speak about the participants of the Battles.
+We are expecting representatives of both the Texas General Land Office, and the Texas Historical Commission.
+I have invited Dan Arellano, who has organized the Battle of Medina Association to tell us what he has been doing this past year.
+Doc L’Harrison from Louisiana, who will again speak this year, and tell us what he has found about the men from Louisiana who came to fight in Texas.
+We always invite Robert Thonhoff, Teacher, Administrator, County Judge, and award winning author; who spent years researching this all but forgotten battle.
+However, due to health reasons, Professor Thonhoff probably will not attend.
+If it were not for Bob Thonhoff most of us would not even know about the Battle of Medina.

 Signs will be placed where you turn to the west off Highway 281 onto the Old Pleasanton Road about 15 miles south of San Antonio, and 10 miles north of Pleasanton.
 Signs will again be placed where Bruce Road branches off Old Pleasanton Road to the west.
-Signs will also be where Old Applewhite Road branches off Bruce Road to the west.
+Signs will also be where Old Applewhite Road branches off Bruce Road to the west, but for additional directions, contact Tom Green at TBGreen3@gmail.com or 713-340-1965.
 The afternoon seminar will begin at 1:00 p.m.
-Saturday afternoon at the Pleasanton First Baptist Church located at 400 North Reed Street, in Pleasanton, Texas.
-For additional information or directions, contact Tom Green at TBGreen3@gmail.com or 713-340-1965.
+Saturday afternoon at the Atascosa County Annex (Old Leming School) located at 25 E. 5th Street, in Leming, Texas.